Productive Capacities Index

 The PCI makes an important contribution to these efforts.
 The index draws on decades of extensive research and policy analysis work, as well as lessons learned from UNCTAD’s technical support to the most vulnerable countries in developing key aspects of their trade and productive structures.

-PCI and its components
+PCI and its categories

 The overall index summarises the state of productive capacities in economies worldwide by computing scores that range between 0 and 100 (boundaries not included).

-PCI also offers country scores to help in understanding the sources of systemic vulnerabilities and identifying the enablers of economic growth, including progress towards national and global development targets.
+The PCI also offers country scores to help in understanding the sources of systemic vulnerabilities and identifying the enablers of economic growth, including progress towards national and global development targets.

 Data Sources and Approach